Why Soft Skills Matter When Hiring a Software Developer

 There are plenty of certificates and diplomas confirming the Hard Skills of a developer.
 There are many questions and answers which will give you an understanding of the level of a developer.

 At the same time, things are a bit more challenging with Soft Skills.
 No one institution gives a certificate that a person is nice and can arrange and manage time.
 Even “the right” answer to a question about a character doesn’t mean stress resistance.
-He could simply tell you what you wanted to hear.
+He could tell you what you wanted to hear.

 Many candidates write in their CVs that they are stress-resistant, learn fast, open-minded, etc. just because an employee wants to see all these features.
 Not because they are so in real life.